manishreddythaduri-prog/Global-tech-layoffs-analysis/README.md

 - Layoffs were concentrated in specific countries, companoies and industries
 - Layoffs by year helps to understand in which year more layoffs happened
 - Monthly layoffs helps to identify peak layoffs period in a year.

+# Final Conclusion:

+The Yearly trend shows that steep increase in layoffs after 2021, with highest levels observed in 2025.
+However, the presence of change in techlayoffs such as decrease in 2024.
+This indicates layoffs are not steadily increasing but occur in different cycles.
+The pattern from the outputs, combined with dominance of large post IPO companies and concentration in specific sectors and regions suggests that layoffs represent a post pandemic correction phase, not a lasting downturn in the technology industry.